volitank/nala/docs/nala.8.md

 : *\--debug* prints helpful information for solving issues.
 If you're submitting a bug report try running the command again with *\--debug* and providing the output to the devs, it will be helpful.

 **\--fetches**
 : *\--fetches* is a **nala fetch** specific switch.
-Using this you can determin the amount of mirrors to fetch between 1-10.
+Using this you can determine the amount of mirrors to fetch between 1-10.
 3 is the default

 **\--debian**
 : *\--debian* is a **nala fetch** specific switch.
 You can use this to specify that you're using **Debian** and what release you're using. *\--debian sid*